Several of the Bank’s businesses are participating in the startup’s first funding round, for a total stake of €1.3 million

 About the Fintech & Corporate Accelerator by L'Atelier BNP Paribas

 Launched in 2016, the Fintech & Corporate Accelerator by L'Atelier BNP Paribas pairs up promising startups with a number of the Bank’s business lines so as to address specific business needs.
 The purpose of this 4-month accelerator programme is on the one hand to enable various Bank businesses to embark on, or bring to fruition, a process of Open Innovation designed to meet such strategic objectives as finding new sources of growth or optimising internal processes, and on the other to provide the startups with an ideal opportunity to find the right ‘market fit’ for their innovative concepts.
 The chosen startups also receive tailored mentoring from the Bank’s sector experts and/or from the Group’s tech innovation tracking and consultancy arm, L'Atelier BNP Paribas.
 The first Accelerator season saw eight Bank business/startup pairings working hand-in-hand for four months.
 Following the successes achieved, the second season is due to begin on 15 December.
-Go to lab.atelier.net to find out about the challenges which the Group’s businesses are intending to address.
+Go to lab.atelier.net (unavailable link)to find out about the challenges which the Group’s businesses are intending to address.